 On December 19, 2008, the Company acquired My InnerView, Inc. ("MIV"), a leading provider of quality and performance improvement solutions to the senior care profession.
 MIV offers resident, family and employee satisfaction measurement and improvement products to the long-term care, assisted and independent living markets in the United States.
-MIV works with over 8,000 senior care providers throughout the United States, housing what the Company believes is, the largest dataset of senior care satisfaction metrics in the nation.
+MIV works with over 8,000 senior care providers throughout the United States housing what the Company believes is the largest dataset of senior care satisfaction metrics in the nation.
 The consideration paid at closing for MIV included payment of \$11,500,000 in cash and \$440,000 of direct expenses capitalized as purchase price.
-The merger agreement under which the Company acquired MIV provided for contingent earn-out payments not included in these amounts.
+The merger agreement under which the Company acquired MIV provided for contingent earn-out payments of which \$581,000 of the 2009 earn-out was included in this amount.

-On April 1, 2008, approximately 10 customer contracts were purchased from SQ Strategies for \$249,473.
-The recording of this asset purchase increased customer related intangibles by \$260,462 and deferred revenue by \$10,989.
+On April 1, 2008, approximately 10 customer contracts were purchased from SQ Strategies for \$249,000.
+The recording of this asset purchase increased customer related intangibles by \$260,000 and deferred revenue by \$11,000.